-- On the SUT, create a container 15GB in size.
-The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - For a SUT exporting block storage, perform whatever steps are necessary to make the container visible on the host from which tests are being run, and create and mount a local file system on that container. - For a SUT exporting file storage, mount the container on the host via any chosen file protocol such as NFS or CIFS. - Determine the amount of free space FSsot available on the container as seen by the storage administrator. - 5.
-Write the deduplication-reducible data set to the container. - 6.
-Wait a suitable amount of time as specified by the TEST SPONSOR for non-inline compression and deduplication processes to have completed. - 7.
-Determine the amount of free space FSeot available on the container as seen by the storage administrator.

-8. Calculate the amount of formatted capacity saved by data deduplication $(I{com} = 1 - [(FS{sot} - FS{eot}) / S{ds}]) 100\%$ .
-If $I{com}$ is greater than 10%, then the SUT passes the test.
+- 1. On the SUT, create a container 15GB in size.
+The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - 2.
+For a SUT exporting block storage, perform whatever steps are necessary to make the container visible on the host from which tests are being run, and create and mount a local file system on that container. - 3.
+For a SUT exporting file storage, mount the container on the host via any chosen file protocol such as NFS or CIFS. - Determine the amount of free space FS{sot} available on the container as seen by the storage administrator. - 5.
+Write the deduplication-reducible data set (dedupable.dat) to the container. - 6.
+Wait a suitable amount of time as specified by the TEST SPONSOR for non-inline deduplication processes to have completed. - Determine the amount of free space FS{eot} available on the container as seen by the storage administrator. - Calculate the amount of formatted capacity saved by data deduplication (I{com} = 1 - [(FS{eot} FS{sot}) / S{ds}]) 100%.
+If I{com} is greater than 10%, then the SUT passes the test.

-7.4.4.6 Parity RAID Heuristics
+7.4.5.7 Parity RAID Heuristics